ianisparfait/Symfony_Auth_API/README.md

 ## Install Database
 1. Open PhpMyAdmin (in this case)
 2. Go to your database
+3. Delete all entries
-3. Click `insert`
+4. Click `insert` in navbar
-4. Click `Select a file` and find it in the Database folder of the project
+5. Click `Select a file` and find it in the Database folder of the project

 ## Given users
 1. Admin user, can access the user dashboard and make changes/create ...: